yougov/velociraptor/docs/supervisor.rst

 changes in process state and put a message on a Redis pubsub when they happen.
 The Velociraptor web interface relies on these messages to stay up to date.

-You'll need to install the 'raptor' package on each of your hosts and configure Supervisor to start the 'proc_publisher' event plugin, as shown in this sample supervisord.conf snippet::
+You'll need to install the 'vr.agent' package on each of your hosts and configure Supervisor to start the 'proc_publisher' event plugin, as shown in this sample supervisord.conf snippet::